VSME explained – The voluntary sustainability standard for SMEs

 - Contributing to a more sustainable and inclusive economy.
 SMEs are supported in strengthening their role as drivers of a more future-proof and fairer economy.

-The Omnibus Proposal from the EU Commission, published in February 2025, has fundamentally changed the landscape of European sustainability reporting.
-The aim of the proposal is to reduce the administrative burden on companies and strengthen their competitiveness.
+The EU Sustainability Omnibus I, finalized by the European Commission in February 2026, has fundamentally reshaped the European sustainability reporting landscape.
+The proposal aims to reduce the administrative burden on companies and strengthen their competitiveness.

 Potential Developments in the VSME